How Much Does Asbestos Testing Cost in 2025?

 Can I legally inspect and remove asbestos myself?

 Yes, you can legally inspect and remove asbestos in your house as long as it's a single-family home and not a multi-family unit.
-However, the EPA strongly recommends hiring an asbestos inspector since testing can be dangerous.
+However, the EPA strongly recommends hiring an asbestos abatement pro since testing can be dangerous.

-Pros have all the right tools and safety equipment.
+Pros have all the right tools and safety equipment, and you risk breathing in the fibers by taking samples yourself.
 They also know how to collect samples and safely dispose of materials properly.
-You risk breathing in the fibers by taking samples yourself.